wtronics/uTTA/README.md

 ## How to perfom these measurements?
 ### The proper way
 To measure thermal transients needed to perform the analysis a specialized measurement system is needed.
 This system is called T3ster and was developed by MicReD (which was later sold to Siemens).
-This system costs enormous amounts of money (high 5 digit to 6 digit €).
-That's why I decided to try and build my own little system for private educational purposes.
+This system costs enormous amounts of money (high 5 to 6 digit €).
+That's why I decided to try and build my own little system for private and educational purposes.

 ### My own little Thermal Transient Analyzer (uTTA)
 uTTA started off as a pasttime project during short-time work in the first COVID lockdown.
 During this time I was playing around with various kinds of power electronics and always faced the  same problems...
-How long can I dissipate this or that power dissipation in a MOSFET until I read a critical temperature?
+How long can I dissipate this or that power dissipation in a MOSFET until it reaches a critical temperature?
+As mentioned above there are various ways to accomplish this task.
+But all of them require you to know the thermal impedance curve of your specific hardware setup.

-### Target Picture
+#### Target Picture
-The following points are my target picture for this little project.
+The following points are my target picture for this little project and what I achieved so far.
 + [x] Build a measurment hardware which is capable to perform thermal impedance measurements on one channel, whereby it should be able to monitor at least 2 further channels for doing thermal coupling analysis in the future.
 + [x] Build a software toolkit to postprocess measurement data to obtain thermal impedance curves (Z<sub>th</sub>-curves).
 + [x] Add functionalities for thermal coupling measurement between adjacent semiconductors.